giorgiofran/power_extensions/README.md

 - significand
 - significandLength

+### String

+The StringExtensionBase class contains the following methods:

+- trimLeftChar
+- trimRightChar

 ## Getting started

-  Simply import the package and use the core_extensions libray or the big_int_extension one (at present it is the only one).
+  Simply import the package and use the core_extensions libray or area ones.

 ## Usage